IBM/ibm_zos_zosmf/docs/source/playbooks/sample_role_workflow_complete.rst

            workflow_name: "ansible_sample_workflow_{{ inventory_hostname }}" # The name of the workflow
            workflow_file: "/var/zosmf/workflow_def/workflow_sample_automation_steps.xml" # The location of the workflow definition file
            # force_complete: False # Whether to complete the workflow instance forcibly or idempotently.
 Default is False
-           # complete_check_times: 10 # The maximum number of time that is used for periodic checks of the workflow status, Default is 10
+           # complete_check_times: 10 # The maximum number of time that is used for periodic checks of the workflow status.
+Default is 10
            # complete_check_delay: 5 # The interval time between periodic checks of the workflow status.
 Default is 5
        - debug: var=result